CosmosContracts/hack-juno/README.md

 3. **Launch V1 contract on the Juno Mainnet:**

-   Extra rewards will be given for deploying live and fully functional contracts on Juno Mainnet.
+   Projects that manage to deploy live and fully functional contracts on Juno Mainnet will receive extra rewards.

 4. **Maintenance:**

    Extra rewards will be given for being responsive to the community, fixing bugs, doing audits, upgrading contracts, etc.

-   These rewards will be evaluated at 6 months and 1 year after the end of phase 3.

 **BONUS ROUND: community choice awards (will be voted on chain).**